Oceanique

 Evanston's dining scene is often framed as Chicago's quieter satellite, which undersells what the North Shore actually offers for a specific kind of meal.
 The city has a cluster of serious restaurants that read very differently from one another.
 Campagnola occupies the Italian trattoria register.
 Koi covers a different part of the map.
 LeTour and Alcove represent other points in the local dining range.
 For mornings or a lighter afternoon stop, Land and Lake Cafe handles breakfast, sandwiches, and coffee without pretension.
 Oceanique sits at the formal end of that local range, filling a role that would be unremarkable in a major city center but carries more weight in a mid-size university town where this level of service and ambition is not abundant.

-The restaurant's longevity is itself a data point.
+The restaurant's longevity matters.
 In the American restaurant industry, sustained operation at the fine dining tier over multiple decades is a meaningful signal.
 It implies a guest base that returns, a kitchen that has maintained standards through turnover and economic cycles, and a front-of-house culture that has resisted the temptation to simplify in leaner periods.
 Those signals position Oceanique differently from newer entrants to the serious dining category across Evanston and the North Shore.

 Placing Oceanique in a National Frame